 What is sustainability?

 Although it seems relatively new, the concept of sustainability appeared for the first time several decades ago, in 1987 to be precise, in the Brundtland Report presented by the Brundtland Commission (formerly known as the World Commission on Environment and Development (WCED).
-The Norwegian doctor Gro Harlem Brundtland, analyzed the situation of the world at that time and showed that the path that society had taken was destroying the environment on the one hand and leaving more and more people in poverty and vulnerability on the other.
+The Norwegian doctor Gro Harlem Brundtland, analyzed the situation of the world at that time.
+He showed that the path that society has taken is destroying the environment.
+At the same time it is leaving more and more people in poverty and vulnerability.

 What does sustainability really mean?

 Sustainable consumption means consuming in a way that does not harm future generations that will live on our planet when we are no longer around.
 You may be thinking … well I already consume responsibly because the products I buy are not harmful to the environment.
 Of course, that is all very good, but sustainable consumption also means rethinking our model of consumption and lifestyle.
 Why?
 Because the current consumption model is causing a huge deterioration of the planet due to the overproduction generated by large industries.
 But that’s not all.
-This type of consumption is directly affecting our health with increasingly processed food, packaged in damaging materials, such as plastic, which encourage the appearance of various diseases in living beings.
+This type of consumption directly affects our health.
+Increasingly processed food, packaged in damaging materials, such as plastic encourages the appearance of various diseases in living beings.